bartuspan/ubik/README.md

 * Fill out your full user profile, blog description, and all category, tag, taxonomy, and other descriptions where available!
 All the SEO-friendly goodness in this plugin reads from standard WordPress data.
 * Flush your permalinks after fiddling around with anything.

-## Issues

-* Placeholder limitation doesn't work on places shortcode queries.
-You can still link to placeholders.